Robertpaschal/alx-backend/0x03-queuing_system_in_js/README.md

 # Queuing System in JS
-In this project, some concepts associated with queing system in Javascript.
+In this project, I learnt some concepts associated with queing system in Javascript.

 ## Learning Objectives
 + How to run a Redis server on my machine